opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 This cluster-level setting cannot be enabled through the REST API.
 {: .note}

-This setting is not applied for system indexes and hidden indexes.
+This setting is not applied to system indexes and hidden indexes.
 By default, all system and hidden indexes in OpenSearch will still use document replication even if this setting is enabled.
 {: .note}

-### Creating an index with document replication type
+### Creating an index with the document replication type

 Even when the default replication type is set to segment replication, you can create an index that uses document replication by setting `replication.type` to `DOCUMENT`: